-Credits
+II.
+SUMMARY Credits

+Freshman Development Seminar 0-1

-0-1 9-12 7-11
+Humanities 9-12

+Mathematics and/or Science 7-11

-3
+Social Sciences 3

+TOTAL 19-27

 Students must earn at least 30 of the last 36 credits at the University of the Virgin Islands.
 Course work more than ten years old must be reviewed on a case-by-case basis to determine its appropriateness to the current University course requirements.
 In order to graduate, students must earn at least two times as many quality points as registered credits in all their courses as well as in the courses of their major.